Manish-Datrik/macro/README.md

 - Design a PCB from scratch
 - Route traces and prepare Gerber files
 - Add an OLED display to a custom PCB
-- Design a 3D printable enclosure in Fusion 360
-- Create a project around a specific theme instead of only focusing on hardware

 ---